The Lowdown on Ice Climbing in Maple Canyon

 Maple Canyon is a beloved Utah climbing destination widely known as a go-to spot to beat the summer heat.
 But it’s also known as one of the state’s best ice climbing areas.
 Unique among the canyons of the San Pitch Mountains (distinct from the Wasatch Range to the north), they’re sprinkled with its namesake maple trees, rather than the area’s usual aspens and pines.
 When the snow starts to fall, the trees add to the feeling that you’re climbing in a winter wonderland.
 With routes ranging from an approachable WI2 to a challenging WI5, and all just a two-hour drive south of Salt Lake City, this gem in the Manti-La Sal National Forest is well worth a winter visit.

-In fact, the sport of ice climbing got its start not far from Maple Canyon.
-Provo Canyon, a little more than an hour north of Maple Canyon, saw the first ascent of the iconic Malans Falls in 1971 by climber Greg Lowe.
-Malans was among the area’s first ice ascents, and with his accomplishment, Lowe established ice climbing as a sport in Utah and around the world.
+In fact, the sport of ice climbing in Utah got its start not far from Maple Canyon.
+Just north of Maple Canyon, was the first ascent of the iconic Malans Falls in 1971 by climber Greg Lowe.
+Malans was among the area’s first ice ascents, and with his accomplishment, Lowe established ice climbing as a sport in Utah.

 Ice Climbing Basics